When appealing for life insurance coverage, there are numerous criteria that are reviewed by the insurer’s underwriters.

-- When were you first prescribed valium?
+- When was the initial time you were prescribed valium?

-- Have you suffered from any side effects?
+- Have you experienced any side effects?

-- Are you managing your condition in any other ways, such as diet or exercise?
+- Are you watching your condition in any other ways, such as diet or physical activity?

 - Have you been hospitalized over the past 12 months due to your medical condition?